jasmyn/sob/README.md

 by Jasmyn Bianca (jasmynbianca@gmail.com)

-Released under GPL version 3 or any later version.
+Released under MIT License.

 *You have to set your own authentication on /blog/admin or it won't be secure.*

 #SOB?

 I needed a blog to plug into client's sites and all the ones I tried were more than I needed.
-SOB is designed to be easily stylable to match your current site, and you can position the blog div how you like.
+SOB is an inobtrusive blogging platform you can easily plug in to your existing layout.
+Comes with a full administrative back-end and all necessary hooks built into the included style sheet.
+Features IP based comment blocking!
 Short tags need not be turned on.
 You need MySQL up and running.

 ## Installation